rudyon/pipeline/README.md

 # pipeline

-This repo was created as a follow along to [Andrej Karpathy](https://github.com/karpathy)'s [Let's Reproduce GPT-2 video](https://www.youtube.com/watch?v=l8pRSuU81PU).
+An LLM training pipeline.
 I am kind of trying to turn it into a proper and robust training pipeline.

-## first-run
+## model

-The initial run was started on March 12th.
-It is currently ongoing.
-For updates on the training run you can follow my [Twitter](https://twitter.com/rxdyxn).
+You can see the model I have used this repo to train [here](https://huggingface.co/rudyon/rudygpt).

+### note

+This repo was initially created as a follow along to [Andrej Karpathy](https://github.com/karpathy)'s [Let's Reproduce GPT-2 video](https://www.youtube.com/watch?v=l8pRSuU81PU).